simlay/fuzzing.science/content/page/about.md

 Welcome!

 I'm Chaithu (ant4g0nist).
-I have been working for past couple of years focused mostly on remote targets.
+I have been doing security research for past couple of years focused mostly on fuzzing stuff.
-I love building fuzzing frameworks, and research, focused mostly on macOS/iOS.
+I work mostly on building fuzzing frameworks, for my research, focused mostly on macOS/iOS.
 Recently I started working on Android, low-level stuff, emulations and hypervisors.

 Most of the source code is available at Github: https://github.com/ant4g0nist.